jhogan/core/STYLE.md

     # Create a carrots collection and a carrot compliment
     class carrots:

-        # The event proprety returns a lazy-loaded, memoized event.
+        # The event property returns a lazy-loaded, memoized event.
         # Lazy-loading events can sometimes be a real performance boast
         # so is considered the better choice.
         @property